datagrok/subcommander/README.md

 ### Hook scripts and environment variables

+If you would like to call hook scripts or set variables into the environment every time you use `proj`, create an executable script named `~/.projrc`.

-If you would like to call hook scripts or set variables into the environment specific to your project, just add those commands to the context file `.proj.context`.
-If you would like to hook into each invocation of your script regardless of context, you may also create an executable script named `~/.projrc`.
+If you want to call hook scripts or set variables specific to your project, add those commands to the context file `.proj.context` in the root of your proj context.

-The context file is, by default, acutally an _executable shell script_.
+The context file and rc file is by default an _executable shell script_.
 You can replace it with any executable, written in any language, as long as you follow its convention of executing (with `exec()`) its argument list.
 Here's a context file that sets one environment variable:

     #!/bin/sh
     export FOO_PATH="/tmp/foo"